 Experience the everlasting influence of the British colonies on Hong Kong with afternoon tea at afternoon tea at The Peninsula Hotel, served daily from 2:00pm-6:00pm.

-For a tailored experience that showcases the best Hong Kong has to offer, plan your upcoming trip with @luxurylondonguy today.
+For a tailored experience that showcases the best Hong Kong has to offer, plan your upcoming trip with Global Travel Moments today.
 With over 20 years of experience in luxury hospitality, we offer our clients insights and personally curated itineraries that take the stress out of travel, allowing more time to decompress and discover and explore your chosen destination while you’re on the road.